Fall Road Trip Idea: Tulsa to Northwest Arkansas

 Additionally, Dam Site Lake Campground has hot water showers, running water, flushing toilets, and electric hook up for those of you in RVs.
 It’s kind of nice to have a place to shower after playing in the water all day!
 We tent camped here many times before purchasing our Aliner.

 The campsites are well maintained.
 All have fire pits, and some sites even have little shelters over the picnic table.

-Spend time playing in the water at Beaver Lake.
-Bring stand-up paddleboards, kayaks, and fishing equipment.
+Spend time enjoying the water at Beaver Lake.
+Bring stand-up paddle boards, kayaks, and fishing equipment.
 You can launch your gear right from the campsites.

 You can visit the dam lookout near the Dam Site Lake Campground if you are interested in seeing Beaver Dam.

-Next, visit the town of Eureka Springs.
-It is an excellent place for outdoor recreation and adventure year-round.
-This town is the gateway to all the outdoor recreation in the Ozarks since it is close to Beaver Lake, Buffalo River, White River, and Table Rock Lake.
-There are plentiful options for hiking, camping, mountain biking, and river and lake recreation galore!
+Next, visit Eureka Springs.
+This town is a gateway to outdoor recreation in the Ozarks since it is close to Beaver Lake, Buffalo National River, the White River, and Table Rock Lake.
+There are plentiful options for hiking, camping, mountain biking, and river and lake recreation galore.

 There are a few little hikes through the oak brush in town you can do as well.
 We started our tour from the famed Crescent Hotel and Spa.
 We stopped and walked the Harmon Park Loop Trail.

 For more information on trails near Eureka Springs, you can go to their website.
 It is a darling little mountain town.